 From the beginning of negotiations NUHW has been slow-walking the negotiation process, including on the very issues the union has identified as key to reaching a contract.
 It is apparent that their strategy all along has been to move to a strike.

 They have been threatening to strike since before we began bargaining in July and have operated without a sense of urgency, declining to accept or counter the strong proposals Kaiser Permanente in Southern California has put on the table.
-Most concerning, the union presented a proposal that could result in a full-time therapist spending 40% or more of their work week not seeing patients.
+Most concerning, the union presented a proposal that could result in a full-time therapist spending nearly 50% of their work week not seeing patients.

 Our offer has no takeaways.
 It not only increases wages, which on average are already 18% above market, but also enhances the comprehensive benefits our mental health professionals enjoy plus provides therapists more non-patient time for planning and preparation.